 For the classic Christmas display experience, a drive down Main Street is a must.
 The stores are decorated, the lampposts are wrapped with garland and lights, and of course, there are the classic spider lights at each intersection.
 Make sure to go to the corner of Main and Rouse to see the big pines lit up in the Soroptomist Park.
 Stay in the downtown vicinity and drive through the historic neighborhoods (especially Willson Avenue!) to see the beautiful homes and light displays.

 This neighborhood has a very special tradition on Christmas Eve, the largest luminaria display in town!
-Westridge Subdivision is southeast of Kagy and S. 3rd and it is quite a sight to see the street glowing with votive candles inside paper sacks.
+In the neighborhoods just southeast of Kagy and S. 3rd you will find street after street lined with glowing votive candles inside paper sacks.
 The tradition in Bozeman began in 1967 when a couple lined their sidewalk and driveway on Highland Court in remembrance of a young Billings boy they knew.
-It has grown over the decades and now the majority of the neighborhood participates.
+It has grown over the decades and now almost every home lines its sidewalk with luminaries and even the surrounding neighborhoods participate!
 If you can't make it on Christmas Eve, some are lit in the days leading up and it's still a great area for holiday light displays.

 The center of campus glows with the lights on Montana Hall.
 You can drive by and get fairly close to see the lights, but this is also a good spot to stretch your legs and walk up to see it closer.